Welcome to the Universal Pantheist Society

 We’ve just earned our updated 2023 Silver Seal with @CandidDotOrg, the world's largest source of accurate information about nonprofit organizations.
 Candid was formed in February 2019 with the merger of Guidestar and the Foundation Center to form Candid.
 You can confirm our non-profit status through our non-profit profile on Candid and donate to us through Network for Good.

 The Universal Pantheist Society was conceived and founded within the high-altitude groves of ancient 5,000 year-old Bristlecone Pine in the White Mountains of California.
+We honor our elders.

 The Inner Source and Outer Aim of Pantheism